ldn-softdev/jtc/User Guide.md

 ```
 > _\- again, for the brevity, only phone records are displayed_

 Finally, more than just one pair of walks (-w) could be swapped out.
-In fact, as many *pairs* of walks given will be swapped
+In fact, al of given *pairs* of walks will be swapped
-(predicated walks did not become invalid during prior walk pair swap operations)
+(predicated walks are valid did not become invalid during prior walk pair swap operations)

 ### Insert operations